nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Step 6: `ReviseCommand#addHistory` will call `Storage#createHistory` and `Storage#saveHistory` to keep a record of the chapter revised so that the user can look back next time.

+### 4.4.
+List feature
+#### 4.4.1.
+Implementation

+The revise mechanism is executed by `ListCommand`.
+It extends from the abstract class `Command`.
+In addition, it implements the following operations:
+* `ListCommand#execute()` — checks the `Access` level of user and calls the respective list methods.
+* `ListCommand#listModules()` — lists all modules in admin level
+* `ListCommand#listChapters()` — lists all chapters in module level
+* `ListCommand#listCards()` — lists all flashcards in chapter level

+Given below is an example usage scenario and how the list mechanism behaves at each step:

+Step 1: The user launches the application and is currently in the module level.

+Step 2: The user executes `list` command to list all chapters in current module.

 ### 4.5.
 Add flashcard feature
 #### 4.5.1.
 Implementation
 The add flashcard mechanism is facilitated by `AddCommand`.
 It extends from the abstract class `Command`.